Yorgen Fenech

-Yorgen Fenech (born 23 November 1981) is a Maltese businessman whose main interests are casinos and hotels in Malta, and a suspect facing criminal charges in multiple proceedings for murder, corruption, money laundering, and the illicit purchase of firearms and poison.
-He was head of the Tumas Group and a director of the Maltese-Azerbaijan-German company ElectroGas Malta.
+Yorgen Fenech (born 23 November 1981) is a Maltese business man who was put on trial mid-2026 for 2 charges related to the murder of the journalist Daphne Caruana Galizia.
+At the time of her murder, Daphne was investigating the link between an offshore company called 17 Black and corruption in the Electrogas project which Fenech led.
+In his trial for murder, Fenech admitted he owns 17 Black.
+The prosecution has asked for a life sentence if Fenech is found guilty.
+Fenech is separately also facing multiple criminal charges for corruption, money laundering, and the illicit purchase of firearms and poison.
+He was head of the Tumas Group and a director of the Maltese-Azerbaijani-German company ElectroGas Malta.
+He is a beneficial owner of both companies and holds the controlling “golden” share in Tumas Group which owns and operates the Hilton Hotel in Malta.

-Suspected of bribing members of the Maltese government, in November 2019 Fenech was arrested as a suspect in the murder of the investigative-journalist Daphne Caruana Galizia.
+Charged with bribing members of the Maltese government, in November 2019 Fenech was arrested for the murder of the investigative-journalist Daphne Caruana Galizia.
 He is a key figure in the 2019 Malta political crisis and 2019 protests in Malta.
-Fenech stands charged with murder and membership of a criminal group, and is also facing criminal proceedings relating to corruption and money laundering together with the former head of the Malta Police Force anti-money laundering unit; money laundering in connection with Glimmer Ltd of which he is a co-owner; the purchase of grenades, pistols, and poison from the dark web; and misappropriation in connection with a phantom government job given to self-confessed murder middleman, Melvin Theuma.
-Fenech, along with fellow ElectroGas owner Paul Apap Bologna, is also facing criminal charges over payments from his secret offshore company, 17 Black, via secret offshore financial structures to government officials identified in the Panama Papers.
+Fenech stands charged with complicity in murder and criminal association,and is also facing criminal proceedings relating to corruption and money laundering together with the former head of the Malta Police Force anti-money laundering unit; money laundering in connection with Glimmer Ltd of which he is a co-owner; the purchase of grenades, pistols, and poison from the dark web; and misappropriation in connection with a phantom government job given to self-confessed murder middleman, Melvin Theuma.
+Fenech, along with fellow ElectroGas owner Paul Apap Bologna, is also facing criminal charges over payments from his secret offshore company, 17 Black, via secret offshore financial structures to government officials identified in the Panama Papers, in connection with the Electrogas project.
 The charges include corruption, money laundering, trading in influence, and criminal association.
 Encrypted messages between Ray Aquilina, the former head of the Malta Police Force's anti-money laundering unit, and Fenech, recovered from Fenech's phone, indicated a relationship between the two at a time when the police were meant to be investigating Fenech's Dubai company 17 Black.
 All concerned have pleaded not guilty to all pending charges.